Show time for commercial spaceflight at hand

 By Irene Klotz

-CAPE CANAVERAL, Florida The first privately owned passenger spaceship is on track for a test flight beyond the atmosphere this year, and nearly 500 people have signed up for rides.
+CAPE CANAVERAL, Fla., March 13 The first privately owned passenger spaceship is on track for a test flight beyond the atmosphere this year, and nearly 500 people have signed up for rides.

 Another company just closed on $5 million equity financing, enough to finish building a two-seater rocketplane called Lynx.